 Eran lives in Coquitlam with his wife and two daughters.

-To read Erans’ case study blog, click here
+To read Erans’ various translation, writings, and musings, click here